user-yormen/grails-multi-tenant-with-inherited--domain/README.md

   * Parent
   * Children
   *
-The projects looks to create each database schema from the name of the family created.
+The projects look to create each database schema from the name of the family created.
 * ** Model
 * *** Parent belongs to family
 * *** Children inherits from Parents